 I am honestly so impressed with how SIMPLE these keto cinnamon sugar donuts are to make, yet how perfect they turn out every time!

 This recipe is ideal for 1-2 people.
-The donuts are not only tasty but they are very filling and full of protein and fibre to keep you full for hours!
+These sugar free donuts are not only tasty but they are very filling and packed with protein and fibre to keep you full for hours!

 Almond & Coconut Flour – I use the Kirkland Costco brand of almond flour (I buy it in bulk on Amazon or at Costco itself occasionally) and this brand of coconut flour for this recipe.
 As I’ve noted in many of my past recipes, the brand of almond and coconut flour can affect the final outcome of the recipe because absorbency can vary depending on how the flour has been processed.